Pondering Homelessness and Community

 Actions surprisingly similar to many of the things my neighbor was doing.

-If you are caught in a cycle of addiction, please realize that this is not an effort to attack.
-I am here to talk about having a healthy community and encourage you to consider the testimony in this link. https://www.driveoutaddiction.com/testimonials
+If you are caught in a cycle of addiction, please realize that this is not an attack, or even a criticism.
+I am here to talk about having a healthy community and encourage you to consider seeking rescources of help like the person in the testimony at this link. https://www.driveoutaddiction.com/testimonials

 If you marched to defund the police and are backing the decriminalization (that promotes) these criminal behaviors.
 What are you thinking?
 Shame on you!